KRR-Oxford/Guarded-saturation/README.md

 - `[<FACT/QUERY SIZE>]` (optional) the size of the scenario that you want to test
   - example: `100k`

-To test a file in DLGP format, you simply need to specify the `dlgp` option and add the path to the file (`<PATH OF THE DLGP FILE>`).
+To run on a file in DLGP format, you simply need to specify the `dlgp` option and add the path to the file (`<PATH OF THE DLGP FILE>`).
 Luckily, the DLGP format can contain everything in a single file.

-To test a file in OWL format, you need to specify the `owl` option and add:
+To run on a file in OWL format, you need to specify the `owl` option and add:

 - `<PATH OF THE OWL FILE>` the path to the file
 - `[<PATH OF THE SPARQL FILE>]` (optional) the path to the SPARQL file containing the query